Answers

 Is there a minimum quality bar you hold AI models to?

 Yes.
-We will not deploy any model below a defined size and capability floor for compliance or due-diligence work.
-Below that threshold, models hallucinate and miss subtle clauses at rates that are not acceptable for regulated use.
+We will not deploy any model below a defined size and capability floor for due-diligence and reporting work.
+Below that threshold, models hallucinate and miss subtle clauses at rates that are not acceptable for high-stakes use.

 This is a technical floor.
 Commercial considerations do not lower it.
 It rules out the cheap consumer-grade models some vendors quietly use behind the scenes.